UCL Institute of Education: Centre for Longitudinal Studies

 The studies were key sources of evidence for a number of UK Government inquiries such as the Plowden Committee on Primary Education (1967), the Warnock Committee on Children with Special Educational Needs (1978), the Finer Committee on One Parent Families (1966–74), the Acheson Independent Inquiry into Inequalities in Health (1998) and the Moser Committee on Adult Basic Skills (1997–99).
 A study of working mothers and early child development was influential in making the argument for increased maternity leave.
 Another study on the impact of assets, such as savings and investments on future life chances, played a major part in the development of assets-based welfare policy, including the much-debated "Baby Bond".

 Heather Joshi was director of the Centre for Longitudinal Studies between 2003 and 2010.
 She was succeeded by Jane Elliott, who served as director from 2010 to 2014.
+The archives of the CLS are held within the IOE's archive collections.